This year’s offering include:

 Children’s Programming: UU Identity and Nature!

 Nursery: Our littlest members (ages 0-2) enjoy free play in a safe, caring environment.
-Miss Nancy loves her babies!
+Miss Nancy and our other Nurser volunteers just love those babies!
+On Sundays where we have an Intergenerational Service, the Nursery is open to children ages 0-4.

 Pre-K/K: This year, our littlest UUs, ages 3, 4, 5 and 6 (if the child is still in Kindergarten) will be learning from the UUA’s Tapestry of Faith curricula “World of Wonder,” written by Alice Anacheka-Nasemann, Julie Simon and Pat Kahn.
 This program takes our Pre-schoolers and Kindergarteners on a journey exploring our Unitarian Universalist seventh Principle and is designed to instill in them respect for the interdependent web of all existence and appreciation of its beauty, excitement, and mystery.
 Time spent experiencing and exploring the world around us during these early instructional years begins a practice that can bring lifelong openness to the wonder nature can spark.